clementnunes/m1-lsi2-ml-project/README.md

 - Seaborn for data visualization
 - Scikit-Learn for ML

 Note: The data set on the repository is an extract of the original one.
+You can get a bigger one [here](https://gitlab.com/veekz/m1-lsi2-ml-project).

 First step is loading and cleaning data (remove non-consistent tweets)